What is fiat currency, how it is used and does it work? In this post, I will answer all these questions and many more.

-Fiat currency, is currency established by government low or regulation.
+Fiat currency is currency established by government law or regulation.
 Fiat currency is not backed by a physical commodity. (gold, silver, etc.) The value of fiat money derives from the relationship between supply and demand, rather than the value of the material that the money is made from.

 It is well known that cigarettes are used as currency in prisons.
 In fact, inmates will mass cigarettes and use them as a medium of exchange.
 In both cases, cigarettes and paper money, or even bitcoins, or whatever a currency, is simply an agreement that a particular item is a currency.

-We all like to think that our paper money, dollars, euros, etc. has intrinsic value, whereas value in a marketplace is determined by supply and demand, not anything intrinsic.
-In reality our currency system and any currency system, is backed by absolutely nothing, except by a common agreement by everyone to use the currency.
+We all like to think that our paper money, dollars, euros, etc. have intrinsic value, whereas value in a marketplace is determined by supply and demand, not anything intrinsic.
+In reality, our currency system, and any currency system, is backed by absolutely nothing, except a shared agreement by everyone to use the currency.

-In addition, the government’s law or regulation that makes money, money, in reality is useless without the consent of the currency users.
+In addition, the government’s law or regulation that makes money, in reality, is useless without the consent of the currency users.

-On the other side, the threat of depressions or serous recessions, is still there and the mortgage crisis in 2007 and 2008 is the living proof.
+On the other side, the threat of depression or serious recessions is still there and the mortgage crisis in 2007 and 2008 is living proof.
 A currency tied to gold is more stable than fiat money due to the limited supply of gold.
-Fiat money provides more opportunities for the creation of bubbles due to its unlimited supply.
+Fiat money provides more opportunities to create bubbles due to its unlimited supply.

-During the last couple of years, there are many voices calling for the return back to a commodity based currency.
-Mr Alan Greenspan, the former US head of the Fed has also made a statement, asking the US President to consider going back to the gold standard.
+During the last couple of years, there are many voices calling for the return back to a commodity-based currency.
+Mr. Alan Greenspan, the former US head of the Fed, has also asked the US President to consider going back to the gold standard.

 I hope my what is fiat currency – definition article was useful to you.
 If you still have any questions let me know in the comment section.